-Four diversional therapists have been employed including the Memory Care Lead.
-The diversional therapists will be supported to implement an activity programme with support of the caregivers and Kaitiaki working in the memory care unit.
+One diversional therapist has been employed.
+The diversional therapist will be supported to implement an activity programme, with support of the caregivers working in the memory care unit.
 A weekly activity plan has been developed.
 The programme is designed for residents with memory loss.

-The medication management system includes medication management policies and associated procedures that follow recognised standards and guidelines for safe medicine management practice, in accordance with the current Medicine Care Guides.
+The medication management system includes medication management policies and associated procedures that follow recognised standards and guidelines for safe medicine management practice, in accordance with the current Medicine Care Guides for Residential Aged Care.
 The service has planned to implement a safe implementation of the medication system, including ensuring registered nurses and care staff have completed medication training and competencies.
-There are secure medication rooms in the dual-purpose unit and Memory Care Unit.
+There is a secure medication room in the memory care unit.
 An electronic medication system is to be implemented on opening.

+A qualified chef has been employed.
 The facility has a large workable kitchen in a service area situated on the ground floor.
 The menu is designed and reviewed by a registered dietitian.
 Food is to be transported in hotboxes to each area.
 The service has an organisational process whereby all residents have a nutritional profile completed on admission, which is provided to the kitchen.
 There is a café on site.